 \subsection{Intensity Field}

 The intensity field at an observed frequency $\nu$ and angular position $\hat{n}$ is given by the emission from continuum, spectral lines, foregrounds, and the noise:

-The continuum and the foreground usually have a smooth spectrum, which can be effectively mitigated by methods that filter out the smooth spectral component in the data (see Section~\ref{S:continuum} for discussions)\footnote{We note that some foregrounds, like Galactic and atmospheric foreground, may contain spectral line emission or absorption.
-Thus, in practice, additional data processing steps may be necessary to remove these foreground line features before implementing our analysis.}.
-The line signal might be altered during the high-pass filtering process in foreground cleaning, and we assume this potential bias has already been corrected in this study.
+The continuum and the foreground usually have a smooth spectrum, which can be effectively mitigated by methods that filter out the smooth spectral component in the data (see Section~\ref{S:continuum} for discussions)\footnote{We note that some foregrounds, like Galactic and atmospheric foregrounds, may contain spectral line emission or absorption.
+Thus, in practice, additional data-processing steps may be necessary to remove these foreground line features before implementing our analysis.}.
+The line signal might be altered during the high-pass-filtering process in foreground cleaning, and we assume this potential bias has already been corrected in this study.
 However, we emphasize that any line signal transfer function induced by the foreground filtering must be carefully characterized in practice.

-Therefore, in this work, we assume that the LIM dataset only contains the line emission from $N_{\rm line}$ number of spectral lines and the noise fluctuations:
+Therefore, in this work, we assume that the LIM dataset only contains the line emission from the $N_{\rm line}$ number of spectral lines and the noise fluctuations: